How to Reach Us

 A total of two references are required.
 Professional and academic references are accepted.

 No, to the contrary.
 You are encouraged to maintain your professional activities while pursuing your studies.

 Each course consists of four instructional days per term.
 In addition, you will need to complete an assigned reading list and prepare course assignments.
 Current students are allocating approximately 40 hours per month, per course (not including class time), to complete readings and assignments.

 No, you must have a four-year or honours degree in order to apply.

 No. Although no research has been done on the MHRM program, the experience with comparable degrees such as the Executive MBA graduates indicates otherwise.
 The evidence for these graduates indicates that most stay with their employers and enjoy satisfying and productive careers with them.
-The most common reason why some Executive MBA's do leave their employer soon after graduation is that, after having acquiring new knowledge and skills, they find only limited opportunity to apply what they have learned.
-In fact it might be good to discuss your enrolment in the MHRM with your employer as part of a career development strategy for you.
+The most common reason why some Executive MBAs do leave their employer soon after graduation is that, after having acquired new knowledge and skills, they find only limited opportunities to apply what they have learned.
+In fact, it might be good to discuss your enrolment in the MHRM with your employer as part of a career development strategy for you.

 When an organization sponsors you for the MHRM it is not just spending money, it is making an investment.
 Organizations invest their resources for many reasons which can be grouped under three main headings:

 - The investment increases their effectiveness;

 - The investment protects them from exposure to risk;

 - The investment is a cost-effective way to achieve valued goals.